-The area where we live has an enormous history that is worth telling.
-For thousands of years the area was a favorite meeting point for that Aboriginal tribes in the area, the Turrbal people.
-They had access to fresh water, and they used the land all the way to the river, where they had access to plenty of fish.
+The area where we live has an interesting history which is worth telling.
+For thousands of years the area was a favorite meeting place for that Aboriginal tribes in the area, the Turrbal people.
+They had access to fresh water, and they used the land all the way from what is now Spring Hill to the river, where they had access to plenty of fish.
+The springs also created a swampy area next to the river that again was a source of various foods.

-The founder of Brisbane Henry Miller noticed the creek and the ponds and saw its potential for the building of the convict colony.
+The founder of the penal colony what is now Brisbane, Henry Miller noticed the creek and the ponds and saw its potential for the building of the convict colony.
 I have written the history of the Convict Settlement here.

 The names Roma Street Parkland, Roma Street, Countess Street, Roma Street Station all refer to Contessa Diamantina di Roma the wife of the first Governor of Queensland George Bowen.

 When the railway arrived, the area was chosen for the main station of the city for the line to Ipswich.
 The railway in these early days was built for the transport of goods.
 Passenger trains did not start to arrive until early in the 20th century.
 The railway totally changed the nature of the area, and it became an industrial area.

-So, the boundaries of the area that I will discuss are basically Wickham Terrace in the north, the river in the south, Countess Street and the Victoria Barracks towards the west and the CBD proper to the east.
+So, the boundaries of the area that I will discuss in this article are basically Wickham Terrace in the north, the river in the south, Countess Street and the Victoria Barracks towards the west and the CBD proper to the east.